 - At its First Session, the Conference adopted a decision requesting the Secretariat to establish and maintain a databank containing freely available information on various means of protection against chemical weapons (C-I/DEC.53, dated 16 May 1997).
 Pursuant to that decision, the Secretariat established the PAD, as required under paragraph 5 of Article X of the Convention.
-Since December 2006, a version of the databank has been available for use by National Authorities and Permanent Representations to the OPCW through the OPCW extranet, with password-protected access. - 2.7 In a Note circulated in 2022 (EC-100/S/2, dated 9 June 2022), the Secretariat updated the Council on the status of the databank, its improved functionality, and on its content and use, covering paragraphs 3, 4, and 7 of Article X of the Convention.
-A user manual on how to proceed with submissions was also added to the platform and was shared with all States Parties.

-Mobilisation of international contributions for the enhancement of States Parties' capabilities to respond to chemical weapons-related incidents through the use of offers by States Parties, including those related to international training courses on assistance and protection
+Since December 2006, a version of the databank has been available for use by National Authorities and Permanent Representations to the OPCW through the OPCW extranet, with password-protected access. - 2.7 In a Note circulated in 2023 (EC-103/S/2, dated 16 June 2023), the Secretariat updated the Executive Council (the Council) on the status of the databank, its improved functionality, and its content and use, covering paragraphs 3, 4, and 7 of Article X of the Convention. - Mobilisation of international contributions for the enhancement of States Parties' capabilities to respond to chemical weapons-related incidents through the use of offers by States Parties, including those related to international training courses on assistance and protection - 2.8 During the period under review, the Secretariat issued Note Verbale NV/ICA/APB-499/23 relating to the mobilisation and revision of international contributions for the enhancement of States Parties' capabilities to respond to chemical weapons-related incidents using offers by States Parties, including those related to international training courses on assistance and protection.